aws-samples/genai-quickstart-pocs/README.md

 ## Getting Started

 1. Clone the repository.
-2. Navigte to the desired sample directory.
+2. Navigate to the desired sample directory.
 3. Set up a Python virtual environment and install the required dependencies.
 4. Configure the necessary environment variables (e.g., AWS credentials, database connections, etc.).
 5. Run the Streamlit application using the provided command.